bluedotimpact/networking-bot/README.md

 - Set up project with API
 - Build db helper to safely use AirTable as a database
 - Set up Slack OAuth

-To do next: Currently, matcher.ts is some placeholder code accessing the Slack API to get users.
-We should actually implement the matching and MPIM logic!
+- Set up matcher basics

-Then: probably fix how this will pull in participants in a multi-tenant way.
+Next: fix how this will pull in participants in a multi-tenant way.
+Got some way to doing this, but need to edit the db logic to do use the defined table mappings, and then actually make the mappings use the installation table.
+Also need some way to set up the installation table - maybe okay to be manual for now.

 https://www.notion.so/bluedot-impact/Networking-bot-89bec8d266884408839970b6d9512c62